Anuj-Mahajan/Anuj-Mahajan.github.io/_pages/about.md

 I am interested in using ideas from learning theory, information theory and optimisation in my work to provide guarantees for important properties like generalization, performance, convergence & robustness, and formulate a principled framework for analysing the effects of assumptions made on the hypothesis class for candidate solutions.
 I am also interested in using these methods for equipping agents with attributes that help capture aspects like symmetry, compositionality and reasoning.

-I am especially keen on creating startups based on recent advances in machine learning and would be happy to discuss ideas for joint ventures.

 Research Opportunities
 ======